adde88/hcxtools-hcxdumptool-openwrt/README.md

-hcxdumptool + hcxools for Wifi Pineapple  / OpenWRT
+hcxdumptool + hcxtools for Wifi Pineapple  / OpenWRT
 ===================================
 Both tools are originally created by ZerBea (@github)
 Ported to OpenWRT by: Andreas Nilsen / adde88 (@github)